Here For You

-The Central Science Laboratory (CSL) is a central UTAS service that provides academic advice, support, collaboration and teaching in atomic and molecular analysis and several different forms of microscopy.
+The Central Science Laboratory (CSL) is a central UTAS service that sits in the Division of Research in the portfolio of Research Infrastructure.
+It provides academic and technical advice, support, collaboration and teaching in atomic and molecular analysis and several different forms of microscopy.
 A host of research level analytical instruments are housed in the CSL, where a wide variety of methodologies are utilised.
-The CSL also provides high level electronic and mechanical engineering workshop support, ranging from design, programming and construction of unique analytical equipment through to general electronic and mechanical repairs.
-The CSL also provides Federal organisations, State Government instrumentalities and local industries and communities with access to equipment and scientific services that is not otherwise available in Tasmania.
+We also provide high level electronic and mechanical engineering workshop support, ranging from design, coding and construction of unique analytical equipment through to general electronic and mechanical repairs.
+The CSL also provides Federal organisations, State Government and local industries and communities with access to equipment and scientific services that are not otherwise available in Tasmania.

 Fast Raman mapping now available at UTAS.
 This means researchers can now take a ‘chemical photograph’ of their sample with a spatial resolution of under 1 micrometre.
 It also can provide real three dimensional images as Raman is a confocal technique.
 The instrument has 4 different laser excitation lines, an external fibre optic probe for the analysis of larger samples and a heating & freezing cell to analyse samples at variable temperatures.

 Read more about the Raman spectrometer